blueyeco/hub-api/sections/javascript-sdk.md

 <img src="http://hub.blueye.com/img/hub_app_settings.png" />

-In addition, please modify your Facebook app settings (http://developers.facebook.com) to hub.blueye.com as the 'App Domain' and http://hub.blueye.com/api/custom as the Website with Facebook 'Login Site URL'.
+In addition, please modify your Facebook app settings (http://developers.facebook.com) to use hub.blueye.com as the 'App Domain' and http://hub.blueye.com/api/custom as the Website with Facebook 'Login Site URL'.

 <img src="http://hub.blueye.com/img/fb_app_settings.png" />

+Once the steps above are complete, you can use the API calls below to obtain information about the current Facebook users.

 ```javascript
 			HUB.api(‘getFacebookUser’, {}, function(response) {